 The Foundation, started in 2016, is working to educate and motivate regional citizens of northwest Kansas and southwest Nebraska to build an understanding of the relationships among health, health care and their environment, and have them serve as effective advocates for healthy living.
-Specifically, the Foundation looks to meet the health care needs of regional communities and support expansion/renovation/updating projects of the Norton County Hospital and its clinics, which will enable more opportunities for quality health care locally and economic stability/potential growth.
+Specifically, the Foundation looks to meet the health care needs of regional communities and support expansion/renovation/updating projects of the Norton County Hospital and Norton Medical Clinic, which will enable more opportunities for quality health care locally and economic stability/potential growth.
 The Foundation also works with the Live Well Norton wellness coalition, a local volunteer-driven coalition with a focus on sustainable community wellness projects.

 While it functions under its own Board of Directors, it is housed within the Norton County Hospital.